The History of The Animals, Animals II, Animals III, Animal Tracks,

 Valentine's Animals, The Animals, and Animals II) on keyboards.

-In September 2021 the outgoing ANIMALS III band members Martin Bland, Steve Lamb and George Defty with keyboard player Norma Seabroke, controversially advertised and performed their own Animals show in the UK (illegally) under Eric Burdon's legally trademarked name of THE ANIMALS claiming they were Animals III.
+In September 2021 the outgoing ANIMALS III band members Martin Bland, Steve Lamb and George Defty with keyboard player Norma Seabroke, controversially mislead the public by advertising and performing their own shows illegally in the UK under Eric Burdon's legally trademarked name of 'THE ANIMALS'.
+They also illegally claimed to promoters that they were the official Animals III band by producing a faked Animals III trademark registration certificate.

 The Animals / Animals II / Animals III Timeline in the UK from 1963 - 2021